 - 1. See Figure 6-3.
-Disconnect the exhaust tubing (10) from the barbed elbow connector (8). - Disconnect the plug connector (7) from the J2 receptacle on the circuit board. - 3.
-Place a small diameter metal rod or awl in one of the holes in the base of the solenoid valve (9).
+Disconnect the exhaust tubing (10) from the barbed elbow connector (8) on the top of the solenoid valve (9). - 2.
+Disconnect the plug connector (7) from the J2 receptacle on the circuit board. - Place a small diameter metal rod or awl in one of the holes in the base of the solenoid valve.
 Use the rod to unscrew the valve from the pilot manifold (6).